tus/tus-v2/draft-tus-resumable-uploads-protocol.md

 ## Upload-Token

-`Upload-Token` is an Item Structured Header.
+`Upload-Token` is an Item Structured Header carrying the token used for identification of a specific upload.
 Its value MUST be either a byte sequence, a string, or a token, and its ABNF is

 ```
 Upload-Token = sf-binary / sf-string / sf-token